SublimeLinter/SublimeLinter-jsxhint/README.md

 ### Notes
-SublimeLinter-jsxhint relies on a few modifications to CondeNast's jsxhint that are in an outstanding [pull request](https://github.com/CondeNast/JSXHint/pull/7).
+SublimeLinter-jsxhint relies on a few modifications to CondeNast's jsxhint that are in an outstanding [pull request](https://github.com/CondeNast/JSXHint/pull/9).
+It assumes an API identical to `jshint`.
 Once it is merged, I will update this readme and advocate installation via `npm install -g jsxhint`.

 ### Plugin installation